 This discipline helps us think about the obstacles that we’ll meet along the way.
 It helps us to think about the barriers we’ll need to break, customers we’ll need to contact, or products we need to refine if we want to be successful.

 Most of us start with the goal we want to achieve, and while this can give us vision, it often does nothing to help us understand and acknowledge the challenges we’ll meet along the way.
 Vision is vital but once we have that, it’s helpful for us to backtrack from that vision to see how we might get tripped up by a variety of things.
 Ego, competition, complacency—all are factors we need to anticipate so we can recognize them if/when they rear their ugly head.

 With each step up the mountain with Dad and my brother, I looked around to see how I’d be able to descend in a safe and timely manner.
 It gave me confidence that I knew how to conquer the obstacle in front of me.

 How To Make It Work For You: While it may sound pessimistic at first, always anticipate what can and could go wrong.
 Work backward from the best-case scenario and build in safeguards so you’re prepared if things take a turn for the worse.

 Our brain cannot remember everything.
 Recent studies show that our working memory capacity is limited to five to seven items.
 Anything more than that is likely to fall out of our brain’s memory.

 Too much information can intimidate as well as inspire.
 When we create mini-goals, we break big scary goals into achievable steps.
 This helps us understand all the tasks involved as we tackle the big scary stuff so we can create a timeline to get them done.
-When we create mini goals we chunk the bigger tasks into smaller ones which allows our brain to make connections.
+When we create mini-goals we chunk the bigger tasks into smaller ones which allow our brain to make connections.